 - “Artful Teaching: Using the Visual, Creative and Performing Arts in Contemporary Management Education” in the Handbook of Management Learning, Education and Development (Sage)

-- Appointed University of Missouri Curators’ Distinguished Teaching Professor, the highest faculty rank awarded by the University and the only Curators’ appointment in the history of the Bloch School
+- Appointed, University of Missouri Curators’ Distinguished Teaching Professor, the highest faculty rank awarded by the University and the first Curators’ appointment in the history of the Bloch School

-- Appointed OBTS Fellow: Sage of the Society by the Organizational Behavior Teaching Society for lifetime contributions fostering excellence in management teaching and learning
+- Appointed, inaugural OBTS Fellow: Sage of the Society by the Management and Organizational Behavior Teaching Society for lifetime contributions fostering excellence in management teaching and learning

-- Distinguished Service Award from the Organizational Behavior Teaching Society
+- Recipient, Distinguished Service Award from the Management and Organizational Behavior Teaching Society

-- Named Ingram’s Magazine’s Icon of Education 2011 for her academic leadership and outstanding career contributions to education in Missouri and Kansas
+- Named, Ingram’s Magazine’s Icon of Education 2011 for her academic leadership and career contributions to education in Missouri and Kansas